openid/authzen/authorization-api-1_0.md

 ~~~
 {: #example-search-response title="Example of an Search Response"}

-## Reverse-Search API
+## Subject Search API
-The Access Reverse Search API does the reverse of the Search API: it enables a PEP or client to find out all the principals that can access a given asset.
+The Access Subject Search API does the reverse of the Search API: it enables a PEP or client to find out all the principals that can access a given asset.

-The Access Reverse Search API is available at the relative URL `/reversesearch/` via the `POST` HTTP method
+The Access Subject Search API is available at the relative URL `/subjectsearch/` via the `POST` HTTP method

-### Reverse-Search Request
+### Subject Search Request
-A Reverse-Search Request has request parameters and a request body.
+A Subject Search Request has request parameters and a request body.
 The request parameters are:

 pageToken:
 : OPTIONAL.
-A string value that is returned in a previous Reverse-Search Response ({{reverse-search-response}}), which indicates that the request is a continuation of a previous request
+A string value that is returned in a previous Subject Search Response ({{subject-search-response}}), which indicates that the request is a continuation of a previous request

 pageSize:
 : OPTIONAL.
-The maximum number of `decision` items in a Reverse-Search Response ({{reverse-search-response}}).
+The maximum number of `decision` items in a Subject Search Response ({{subject-search-response}}).
 The API MAY return a smaller number of items but SHOULD NOT return a number of items that is greater than this value

-The content of a Reverse Search Request body is a JSON object with the following fields:
+The content of a Subject Search Request body is a JSON object with the following fields:

 asset:
 : REQUIRED.
 An asset as described in the Assets section ({{assets}})